 I've been playing violin since the age of eight and had three teachers, Keith Dawber, Michael Gatward and Krzysztof Smietana.
 Since I started teaching the instrument I have felt my playing continue to develop; instilling technique in others has helped me reflect and improve my own.

-Leading - I'm an experienced orchestral leader, having played the solos from (to quote a few) Scheherezade, Capriccio Espagnol, Vaughan Williams "Job" and the first seven Mahler symphonies.
-In May 2015 I was very proud to lead Wrexham Symphony Orchestra in a performance of Mahler’s second symphony at Bridgewater Hall, Manchester.
+Leading - I'm an experienced orchestral leader, having played the solos from (to quote a few) Scheherezade, Capriccio Espagnol, Vaughan Williams "Job" and eight out of nine Mahler symphonies.
+In May 2015 I was very proud to lead Wrexham Symphony Orchestra in a performance of Mahler’s second symphony at Bridgewater Hall, Manchester, and I will be leading Mahler 8 back there in 2020.

 Quartets - I'm part of an unofficial collective of quartet playing musicians in North Wales and the north of England who can, in any combination of availability, be available for weddings, functions etc. Plus, with my viola playing taken into account, I can play three of the four parts too and will travel.